 Part-time students are expected to complete the course in 2 years.
 Typically part-time students complete the two 15 credit and two 30 credit modules in the first year and the dissertation in the second year.

 Research and Study Skills in Social Archaeology (RSSSA) – 15 credits

 This module runs in term 1 and aims to provide you with information and skills relevant to pursuing archaeological research for your MA dissertation and beyond.
 It combines strand-based tutorials on pertinent topics and themes with a series of lectures and workshops introducing fundamental research tools and skills in archaeology.
 Assignments bring these together in projects that apply primary research skills to topics in the student’s specialist area.
 Recent assignment types include literature reviews and academic posters.

 Practical Research and Study Skills (PRSS) – 15 credits

-This module runs in Term 2.
-Students select two from a range of options in hands-on ‘Master Classes’ led by professionals and academic experts, typically taught through short blocks of workshops.
+This module runs in term 2, where you will select two topics from a range of options in hands-on ‘Master Classes’ led by professionals and academic experts, typically taught through short blocks of workshops.
 Recent options have included:

 - Access analysis

 These classes provide the opportunity to develop professional capacity skills, assessed through ‘authentic’ assignments, such as reports one would be expected to produce as a professional in the fields of archaeology and museums.